Victor-Nyagudi/faq-accordion-card/README.md

 I'm also hoping to do more accordions in future with more animations e.g. the arrow rotating up, and the information box sliding down.
-I'd spent too much time on this challenge already by the time I opted to submit it I felt adding more complexity was not the best move.
+I'd spent too much time on this challenge already by the time I opted to submit it, I felt adding more complexity was not the best move.

 Speaking of which, animation in general is something I'd like to work on in future, God-willing.

-I'm aware of the performance hit that comes with attaching many event listeners in `main.js`, but for this scenario, I didn't worry too much about it.
-The FAQs aren't that many, so it's not a major concern.

-However, I know that the better approach would be to attach one event listener to the container housing the FAQs then query the DOM for the one that's clicked.
-I just went with my initial approach for the sake of time and simplicity.

 ### Useful resources